gilescope/book-exploring-async-basics/src/6_3_node_the_main_loop.md

 }
 ```

+> Shortcut.
+Not all of Nodes callbacks are processed here.
+Some callbacks is called
+> directly in the `poll` phase we'll introduce below.
+It's not difficult to implement
+> but it adds unneccecary complexity to our example so we schedula all callbacks to be
+> run in this step of the process.
+As long as you know this is an oversimplification
+> you're going to be alright :)

 Here we `pop` off all callbacks that are scheduled to run.
 As you see from our last update on the `Runtime` struct. `next_tick_callbacks` is an array of callback_id and an argument type of `Js`.

 So when we've got a `callback_id` we find the corresponding callback we have stored in `self.callback_queue` and remove the entry.
 What we get in return is a callback of type